Wednesday, July 2, 2025

 I follow 7 Bank stocks.
 None of these stocks (0%) are showing as cheap by the historically high dividend yield.
 There is no change from last month.

-Four stocks (57%) are showing as cheap by historical median dividend yield.
-They are Bank of Montreal (TSX-BMO, NYSE-BMO), Bank of Nova Scotia (TSX-BNS, NYSE-BNS), Canadian Imperial Bank of Commerce (TSX-CM, NYSE-CM) and Toronto Dominion Bank (TSX-TD, NYSE-TD).
-There is no change from last month.
+Two stocks (29%) are showing as cheap by historical median dividend yield.
+They are Bank of Nova Scotia (TSX-BNS, NYSE-BNS), and Toronto Dominion Bank (TSX-TD, NYSE-TD).
+Bank of Montreal (TSX-BMO, NYSE-BMO) has been deleted from this list.

 I follow 15 Financial Service stocks.
 None of these stocks (0%) are showing as cheap by the historically high dividend yield.
 There is no change from last month.

-Six stocks (40%) are showing as cheap by the historical median dividend yield.
-These stocks are Atrium Mortgage Investment Corp (TSX-AI, OTC-AMIVF), EQB Inc (TSX-EQB, OTC-EQGPF), Goeasy Ltd (TSX-GSY, OTC-EHMEF), Guardian Capital Group (TSX-GCG.A, OTC-GCAAF), IGM Financial (TSX-IGM, OTC-IGIFF), and Power Corp (TSX-POW, OTC-PWCDF).
-There is no change from last month.
+Seven stocks (47%) are showing as cheap by the historical median dividend yield.
+These stocks are Alaris Equity Partners Income Trust (TSX-AD.UN, OTC-ALARF), Atrium Mortgage Investment Corp (TSX-AI, OTC-AMIVF), EQB Inc (TSX-EQB, OTC-EQGPF), Goeasy Ltd (TSX-GSY, OTC-EHMEF), Guardian Capital Group (TSX-GCG.A, OTC-GCAAF), IGM Financial (TSX-IGM, OTC-IGIFF), and Power Corp (TSX-POW, OTC-PWCDF).
+AGF Management Ltd (TSX-AGF.B, OTC-AGFMF) and First National Financial Corp (TSX-FN, OTC-FNLIF) have been removed from this list.
+Alaris Equity Partners Income Trust (TSX-AD.UN, OTC-ALARF) has been added to this list.

 I follow 5 Insurance stocks.
-None of these stocks (0%) are showing as cheap by the historically high dividend yield.
-There is no change from last month.
+None of these stocks (0%) is showing as cheap by the historically high dividend yield.
+Manulife Financial Corp (TSX-MFC, NYSE-MFC) has been deleted from this list.

 Three stocks (60%) are showing as cheap by historical median dividend yield.
 These stocks are Great-West Lifeco Inc. (TSX-GWO, OTC-GWLIF), Manulife Financial Corp (TSX-MFC, NYSE-MFC), and Sun Life Financial (TSX-SLF, NYSE-SLF).
 There is no change from last month.